How Vitamin D Answers Came To Be and Why It Matters

 Vitamin D isn’t a magical panacea, nor it is without its perils, but neither are immunosuppressants or opioid painkillers.

-Miriam did an informed choice, she was following the safety guidelines and she was taking her blood tests.
+Miriam did an informed choice, she was following the safety guidelines and she was taking her blood tests and under proper care.

 When you raise your vitamin D dose you should do it by 5,000 or 10,000 IU increments.
 At best, maybe 20,000 IU if you really know what you are doing.
 Then, you need to wait at least 2 months, repeat your blood and urine tests, and re-adjust your dose accordingly.